 I got overwhelmed at several points in my journey when I felt like I was alone and I was the only one who cared about these things.
 It was beginning to become tiring to have a spiritual lifestyle that people around didn’t feel necessary or couldn’t relate to.

 What helps most spiritual practitioners is to have satsang, which loosely translates to sacred community in Sanskrit.

-In June, our tribe did a week-long sprint to tackle their spiritual goals and use the space for accountability.
+Earlier in the year, the spiritual shenanigans tribe did a week-long sprint to tackle their spiritual goals and use the space for accountability.
 Somebody focused on yoga, some practiced gratitude and others rekindled meditation sessions.

-The takeaway is that when you surround yourself by people that echo what you want for yourself, it feels easier to keep doing those things.
+The takeaway is that when you surround yourself with people that echo what you want for yourself, it feels easier to keep doing those things.
 See if you can find an “accountability partner” or if you’d like, you can join our beautiful tribe and connect with spiritual seekers there.

 #5 – Seasons change, so should you.

 Spirituality, as they say, isn’t about sitting on the yoga mat.
 It’s what you do when you get out there and rejoin that chaos, which is a good indicator for you to see your progress.

 When we’re doing inner work, we’re focused on our feminine energy.
 We are soft, surrendered and allowing the Universe to happen to us.
 But we can’t just hide behind the inner work forever!

 In times where you’re propelled out of your spiritual practices, see it as an opportunity to take what you’ve learned out into the real world.
 It’s now time for you to step into your masculine energy and co-create the changes that will make your life more spiritual.

 In this way, when you go out there and test the waters with your new insights, you’re able to return more gracefully and see where more work is required.